netguycode/wp-p3-profiler/readme.txt

 ﻿=== P3 (Plugin Performance Profiler) ===
 Contributors: Godaddy, StarfieldTech
-Tags: debug, debugging, developer, development, performance, plugin, profiler, speed Requires at least: 3.3
+Tags: admin, benchmark, benchmarking, debug, debugging, developer, development, performance, plugin, profiler, speed Requires at least: 3.3
 Tested up to: 3.3
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 See which plugins are slowing down your site.
 This plugin creates a performance report for your site.